adamsardar/RcppORtools/README.md

 At current, this package is very much in BETA.
 The aim is to smooth down some of the rough edges involved in mapping R objects to the C++ objects used by the library and also to export a handful of useful operations research solvers into R.

-Install the development version by dowloading the latest version of [OR-tools](https://github.com/google/or-tools) (see Build Instructions below) before executing:
+# Build instructions

+Your system will need a copy of OR tools to link against.
+Download the latest release of OR-tools for your platform from [here](https://github.com/google/or-tools/releases) and set the `ORtoolsDIR` environment accordinging.
+Or simply sym-link the base directory (containing /lib and /include) to /opt/ORtools (the default location).

+Then install the ORtools package

 ```
 devtools::install_github("adamsardar/RcppORtools")
 ```

-## Build instructions

-Your system will need a copy of OR tools to link against.
-Download the latest release for your platform from [here](https://github.com/google/or-tools/releases) and set the `ORtoolsDIR` environment accordinging.
-Or simply sym-link the base directory (containing /lib and /include) to /opt/ORtools (the default location).

 At current, the package has only been tested on Linux.
 Windows build details to follow.

 ## Examples

-### Knapsack Problem
+## Knapsack Problem

 A (single) knapsack problem [taken from the ORtools documentation](https://developers.google.com/optimization/bin/knapsack):